-- > General Questions: If you have a general question about an exercise or project, post your question to Piazza. - > Code-Related Questions: If you have a question that involves snippets of code, make a private Piazza post or email it to the instructor. - > Grade-Related Questions: If you have a question specific to you or your grade, email the instructor.
+- General Questions: If you have a general question about an exercise or project, post your question to our message board. - Code-Related Questions: If you have a question that involves snippets of code, make a private Ed Discussion message board post or email it to the instructor. - Grade-Related Questions: If you have a question specific to you or your grade, email the instructor.